-The Leelanau Trail was developed by the Leelanau Trails Association with the support of a private advocacy group.
-Stretching over 15 miles through the last of former Leelanau County's railroad corridor, the Leelanau Trail connects Traverse City and Suttons Bay.
-The route bends through rolling hills, lush forests, picturesque orchards, peaceful meadows, and an aquatic medley of streams, lakes, and ponds.
+The Leelanau Trail was founded by the Leelanau Trails Association, a non-profit trail advocacy group.
+Stretching over 17 miles through a former railroad corridor, the Leelanau Trail connects Traverse City and Suttons Bay.
+The trail is owned and operated by TART Trails, a non-profit trail advocacy group.
+Trail development was largely done through private fundraising with significant support in recent trail construction from MDOT, the MDNR Trust Fund and the Village of Suttons Bay.
+The route winds through rolling hills, lush forests, picturesque orchards, peaceful meadows, and an aquatic medley of streams, lakes and ponds.